Vincent4486/ValkyrieOS/README.md

 The JVM on this operating system contains most JVM features such as IO.
 However, this operating system is command-line based, so features in Java Swing are not usable.

 ## Install
-To install Valkyrie OS, you can use the pre-built floppy images or hard disk images from the release page of this repository.
+To install Valkyrie OS, you can use the pre-built hard disk images from the release page of this repository.
 Alternatively, you can use the build tool to build the operating system locally.
 To build this operating system, please follow these steps.
 Building the Valkyrie OS requires the following dependencies:

 ### Prerequisites